 Illnesses: Students with the following conditions may not attend programs at Fiddlehead School until 24 hours after the symptoms have subsided and should return to school on the next full school day which may require an absence longer than 24 hours: fever, thick nasal discharge, vomiting, diarrhea, heavy coughing, chicken pox, head lice, conjunctivitis, and any other contagious condition or disease.
 If your child becomes ill while at Fiddlehead School, we will call you to pick them up immediately.
 Any student who has the following symptoms within a 24-hour period may not attend school: temperature over 100.4 degrees, vomiting and/or diarrhea, eye irritation/pink eye, sore throat, or rash.
-Children returning to school after an extended leave due to illness must have a note from their physician.
-Please report any covid-like symptoms through our Daily Pre-Screen Check on our website, and reference the Health policy for any questions.
+Children returning to school after 3 or more consecutive days absent due to physical/mental health illness must have a note from their physician/mental health clinician.
+Please report any covid-like symptoms to our Nurse and reference the Health policy for any questions.